Instructor Development Course

 Prerequisites

-- Civilian employees of law enforcement agencies with written departmental approval.
+• Civilian employees of a law enforcement agency may be granted approval to attend with written departmental authorization

 Required Attire and/or Equipment